 At the Madison Clinic we encourage families to use the many advanced technologies that are currently available, including all insulin pumps and CGMs.
 We offer options to help you get started or to learn more about the advanced features of devices you already own.
-Our Clinical Ambassador specializes in helping to work with the manufacturer and your insurance company to ensure they have the required documents.
+Our staff specialize in helping to work with the manufacturer and your insurance company to ensure they have the required documents.
 Below are a few of the many types of pumps available.
 The choice is up to you.

 Classes are limited to six families to allow time for individual attention and questions.
 We welcome your circle of support to attend, including extended family members as well as school personnel and babysitters.
 Classes last about 3 hours and are informal so feel free to bring snacks and something to entertain your children.
 Representatives from the various insulin pump companies are present for the last hour of class.
 They present basic information about their specific devices, followed by a hands-on workshop to demonstrate their pumps and answer questions.